← Back to Documentation

 What is MCP?

 The Model Context Protocol is an open standard for connecting AI models to external tools and data sources.
-Instead of building custom integrations, you define tools once and any MCP-compatible system can use them.
+With VoiceRail + MCP:

 • Your MCP server defines available tools

-• Aployee decides when to call tools based on conversation
+• VoiceRail decides when to call tools based on conversation

 • Tool results are woven naturally into the dialogue